This post has been sponsored by MAGGI®. All thoughts and opinions are my own.

 - 1 small onion, ‘x’ cut in one end

-- MAGGI® beef bouillon tablets or powder.
+- 1 Maggi beef bouillon cubes or 2 tablespoons of beef bullion powder.

 - 1 yuca (cassava) root, peeled and cut into chunks (or frozen if not available)

-- 2-3 whole carrots, peeled.
+- 3 whole carrots, peeled.
 Leave them whole or cut into halves (don’t cut into rounds as they will overcook)

 - 1 acorn squash, quartered and seeds removed